 - Staffing and resource shortages continue to hinder eye case access.

 We’re calling on Canadians to join us in the fight against this emerging crisis of preventable blindness.
 Give your voice to the cause by visiting StopVisionLoss.ca.

 Hearing from people with vision loss, their families, and the broader community helps Fighting Blindness Canada better engage with and advocate for the issues that are important to you.

 LEARN ABOUT FBC Policy work and Publications

-The year 2020 is symbolic for those living with vision loss, and is a reminder that more needs to be done to address the complex issues that affect this growing community.
-Fighting Blindness Canada (FBC), the Canadian Council of the Blind (CCB), CNIB Foundation, and other stakeholders have collaborated to draft three papers that discuss living with vision loss, vision research, and access to vision care.
+- Vision 2020 White Papers: Fighting Blindness Canada (FBC), the Canadian Council of the Blind (CCB), CNIB Foundation, and other stakeholders collaborated to draft three papers that discuss living with vision loss, vision research, and access to vision care.

 Join the Fight!